Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/listener_comp_check_reveal.md

 type: multipleChoice
 ---

-## Should you let the speaker know what instructions you have been given in each round?
+## Should you let the speaker know what instructions you were given in each round?

 ---